 The importance and myths of having a Contact page

-As I mentioned in my eBook on Photography Website Mistakes, not having a contact page is one of the easiest ways to avoid clients.
+As I mentioned in my guide on Photography Website Mistakes, not having a contact page is one of the easiest ways to avoid clients.

 People come up with many excuses for not having a contact page:

 - I already have the email on the About page or in the footer